castlegateit/jquery-mapify/README.md

 `$('.foo').mapify('remove')` will remove a map, leaving the plugin and its settings attached to the selected element.
 The map can then be restored with the `redraw` command above.

 `$('.foo').mapify('destroy')` will completely remove a map, including its settings, so that it cannot be recovered.

+`$('.foo').mapify('instance')` will return a single Mapify instance or an array of instances for the selected element(s).
+This lets you manipulate the map, the bounds, or the object instance itself.
+For example, you can change the centre of the map via the Mapify object settings:

+    var instance = map.mapify('instance');
+    instance.settings.center = {
+        lat: 53.9585914,
+        lng: -1.1156109
+    };
+    instance.drawMap();

+Alternatively, you could manipulate the Google Map itself:

+    var instance = map.mapify('instance');
+    instance.map.setCenter({
+        lat: 53.9585914,
+        lng: -1.1156109
+    });